hawkeyexl/docs-as-code-github-docusaurus/README.md

        This will generate a `docs` directory at the root of your repo with the static files for your site.

-    1. Add, commit, and push files to GitHub:
+    1. Move to the repository parent directory, add, commit, and push files to GitHub:

        ```bash
+       cd ..
        git add .
        git commit -m "Docs build"
        git push